souffle17/10k-keypad-hall-sensors/README.md

 # 10k-keypad with variable input hall sensors

-A 2x5 mechanical keypad circuit and PCB.
+A WIP 2x5 mechanical keypad circuit and PCB.
 The second row supports hall-effect switches with variable input, similar to those on rapid trigger/wooting keyboards, in addition to normal switches.

 ### Helpful resources: